MicrosoftDocs/azure-management-docs/articles/copilot/work-aks-clusters.md

 - "Can you delete my deployment named `my-deployment` in namespace `my-namespace`?"
 - "Scale the number of replicas of my deployment `my-deployment` to 5"
 - "How do I get the status of all nodes in my AKS cluster?"
-- "List all services in my aks cluster with kubectl"
+- "List all services in my AKS cluster with kubectl"

 ### Cluster command example